Influencer Whitelisting

 • Custom audiences of abandoned carts or product page visitors: the creator’s face adds the final nudge

-Most brands track vanity metrics for whitelisting because they carry habits over from organic influencer campaigns.
+Most brands track vanity metrics for influencer whitelisting because they carry habits over from organic influencer campaigns.
 Whitelisted ads are paid media, so they need paid media measurement discipline.
+Reach, follower counts, and likes on the dark post do not matter.
+CPA, ROAS, hook rate, and hold rate matter enormously.

 Metric Why it matters Benchmark Track or ignore?